DevExpress-Examples/How-to-Calculate-Fiscal-Functions-for-Date-Time-Data-Fields/Readme.md

 <!-- default file list end -->
 # Dashboard for WinForms - How to Calculate Fiscal Functions for Date-Time Data Fields.

-This example shows how to create and register custom functions that calculates fiscal year, quarter, and week from DateTime data fields.
+This example shows how to create and register custom functions that calculate fiscal year, quarter, and week from DateTime data fields.

 ## Overview

-In this example, the [Grid](https://docs.devexpress.com/Dashboard/15150/winforms-dashboard/winforms-designer/create-dashboards-in-the-winforms-designer/dashboard-item-settings/grid) dashboard item displays the fiscal year, quarter and week for the corresponding date.
+In this example, the [Grid](https://docs.devexpress.com/Dashboard/15150/winforms-dashboard/winforms-designer/create-dashboards-in-the-winforms-designer/dashboard-item-settings/grid) dashboard item displays the fiscal year, quarter, and week for the corresponding date.

 ![SalesDynamics](images/salesDynamisc.png)

-The following expressions calculate fiscal values for the corresponding date.
+The following expressions calculate fiscal values for the corresponding date:

 | Calculated Field | Expression |
 | --- | --- |